ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 - Environment Variable: `CPD_ADMIN_PASSWORD`
 - Default Value:
     - CPD 4.6: Looked up from the `admin-user-details` secret in the `cpd_instance_namespace` namespace
-    - CPD 4.8 and 5.0: Looked up from the `ibm-iam-bindinfo-platform-auth-idp-credentials` secret in the `cpd_instance_namespace` namespace
+    - CPD 4.8 and newer: Looked up from the `ibm-iam-bindinfo-platform-auth-idp-credentials` secret in the `cpd_instance_namespace` namespace

 ### cpd_service_scale_config
 Adjust and scale the resources for your Cloud Pak for Data services to increase processing capacity.